-Following the trend of other U.S. cities and States like Washington D.C., New Jersey and Massachusetts (since 1978), New York City is proposing a bill – sponsored by Council Member Ritchie Torres – that would ban restaurants and retailers from refusing cash payments.
+Following the trend of other U.S. cities and States like Washington D.C., New Jersey and Massachusetts (since 1978), New York City is proposing a bill – sponsored by Council Member Ritchie Torres – that would ban restaurants and retailers from refusing Money in physical form such as banknotes and coins. payments.

 Torres even made a video to support the cause, citing “What does it mean to those Americans that have no access to credit?
 What if you’re homeless?
 What if you’re undocumented?
 What if you’re underbanked? […] Nearly 8.4 million U.S. households do not have a bank account, 19% are “underbanked”, relying on cash for daily purchases” he goes on to state “25% of New Yorkers are underbanked”.